 “As for my game plan to handle Tayfun’s boxing, I wouldn’t have to fight him straight, but I’d wait for him to follow up and seize the opportunity to attack faster than him.”

-To ensure that he stays razor-sharp, “Killer Kid” has been training at his longtime gym home, Sitsongpeenong Muay Thai Camp in Bangkok, Thailand.
+To ensure that he stays razor-sharp, “Killer Kid” has been polishing his skills at his longtime training ground, Sitsongpeenong Muay Thai Camp, in Bangkok, Thailand.

-Aside from getting into tiptop shape, Sitthichai has been concentrating on building his power, improving his speed, and becoming familiar with the Circle, which he’ll compete in for the first time at ONE: BATTLEGROUND.
+Aside from getting into tiptop shape, Sitthichai has been concentrating on building his power and improving his speed.

 “My current physical condition is 100 percent good,” he says.

 The Thai has a stellar reputation to uphold, and he intends to deliver the goods every time he competes on the global stage – starting with Ozcan in the ONE Featherweight Kickboxing World Grand Prix quarterfinals.

 “As for the next goal in ONE Championship, I will continue to maintain my performance and give it my best in every fight whether I win or lose,” Sitthichai says.
 “I will do my best.”